top of page

 Mark with our guests for the pod: Sue Wilkinson (left) and Harriet Spence.

 Postcard showing 'A scene from the Grasmere dialect play' – Lovers on a [packhorse] bridge.
-With thanks to Sue Wilkinson.
+With kind permission of The Wordsworth Trust, Grasmere.

 Postcard showing 'A scene from the Grasmere dialect play' – Lovers on a [packhorse] bridge.
-With thanks to Sue Wilkinson.
+With kind permission of The Wordsworth Trust, Grasmere.

 The William Heaton Cooper backdrop – lost for a while, now hanging in its original home.